Wood can be one of the best materials you can use for maximum structural integrity and an amazing finish.

 Wood oils are a more traditional form of treating outdoor wood that have been used for centuries.

-Some of the most common options include linseed oil or tung oil, or a combination of both known as danish oil.
+Some of the most common options include linseed oil, teak oil, tung oil, or a combination of both known as danish oil.

 These finishing oils are natural sealants derived from plants that don’t involve harsh chemicals.
 In addition to their natural composition, wood oils can also leave behind a nice light colored wood finish.